 Following on from our success in 2013, in the run up to the 2017 Budget we urged the chancellor to cut beer duty again to help pubs and consumers.
 Working with many groups such as Fuller’s, British Beer & Pub Association and Campaign for Real Ale, we travelled across the UK speaking to pub and brewery owners about the benefits of a reduction in beer duty.
 The chief executive of Joseph Holt Brewery, Richard Kershaw, told us that previous duty cuts enabled them to invest nearly £5 million into their business.

-The government froze beer duty which was excellent news for pub goers as well as helping to secure over 3,000 jobs in the industry*.
+The government froze beer duty again in 2017, which was excellent news for pub goers as well as helping to secure over 3,000 jobs in the industry.

 In 2014, we also campaigned to scrap the alcohol supertax and allow the domestic alcohol industry to thrive once more.
 The result was the alcohol duty escalator was scrapped and alcohol duty for spirits was frozen.

 In 2021, ahead of the final of the European Championships we revealed that fans were paying around £64,884 per minute in taxes on beer.
 When compared to EU member states, the UK has the third-highest beer duty per pint.

 Our analysis received several column inches in The Sun and we used the opportunity to call on the chancellor to support fans and the hard-hit hospitality industry.

 With the taxes on pints going through the roof.
 A tax cut on alcohol would be a massive win for punters and pubs.